 Upon graduating from Duquesne University with a Bachelor of Music in Guitar Performance, Jared apprenticed with Emmy Award winning composer, Joseph LoDuca (Xena: The Warrior Princess, Hercules: The Legendary Journeys) from 1993-1997.
 It would be here that he learned the business of writing music to picture, meeting tight deadlines, and becoming a professional musician.

 The music industry and the deadlines it imposes can mercilessly wreak havoc on a family.
 These are hard lessons that everyone needs to learn one way or another, but ask Jared about his wife and kids, and he will tell you that his love for music is minuscule compared to his love for his family.

 Anyone who spends time with Jared will quickly learn that he is a passionate baseball fan.
 While he is a third-generation New York Yankee fan, his love of the game extends beyond any team.
 Because Jared is left handed, he found an advantage playing baseball as a youth and would play for much of his childhood.
 His long-term goal is to visit every MLB park in America with his wife (they have visited thirteen parks so far).
-When Jared isn’t writing, he can be found on the baseball field with his son acting as an assistant coach.
+When Jared isn’t writing, he can be found on the baseball field with his son and teammates acting as the head coach working on infield and outfield drills.
 “It’s the best day of my week, no question.”